A new use of nonlocal symmetries for computing Liouvillian first integrals of rational second order ordinary differential equations: Abstract

 \section{Abstract}

-{Here we present an efficient method for finding and using a nonlocal symmetry admitted by a rational second order ordinary differential equation (rational 2ODE) in order to find a Liouvillian first integral (belonging to a vast class of Liouvillian functions).
-In a first stage, we construct an algorithm (improving the method developed in \cite{Noscpc2019}) that computes a nonlocal symmetry of a rational 2ODE.
-In a second stage, based on the knowledge of this symmetry, it is possible to construct three polynomial vector fields (in $\R^2$), which `share' the Liouvillian first integral with the rational 2ODE.
-These `plane' polynomial vector fields can be used to construct a procedure (based on an idea developed in \cite{Nosjde2021}) to determine an integrating factor for the rational 2ODE with a fast probabilistic algorithm.
-The main advantages of the proposed method are: the obtaining of the nonlocal symmetry is algorithmic and very efficient and, furthermore, its use to find an integrating factor is a sequence of linear or quasilinear processes.}
+{Here we present an efficient method for finding and using a nonlocal symmetry admitted by a rational second order ordinary differential equation (rational 2ODE) in order to determine a Darboux integrating factor.
+The central idea consists in using a nonlocal symmetry of the 2ODE to define three polynomial vector fields (in $\R^2$), which `share' the first integral of the rational 2ODE.
+These plane polynomial vector fields can be used to construct a linear procedure using a fast probabilistic algorithm to determine an integrating factor for the rational 2ODE.
+The main advantages of the proposed method are: the obtaining of the nonlocal symmetry is algorithmic and very efficient and, furthermore, its use to find an integrating factor is a sequence of fast linear processes.}